willie-engelbrecht/hdp-deploy/README.md

 USE_LOCAL_REPO=1
 ```

 All download bits are behind a customer paywall, and only Cloudera customers have access to the binaries.
 Non customers can get access by creating a trial account and then you will have access for 60 days.
-Once you have your paywall username and ID, you need to edit the repo.env file and add your username/password.
+Once you have your paywall username and password, you need to edit the repo.env file and add your username/password.
 This is required by the script to download the software:
 ```
 export PWALL_USER=""
 export PWALL_PASS=""